linux-awesome/awesome-linux/README.md

 ## X Windows Managers

-* [9wm](http://unauthorised.org/dhog/9wm.html) - Window manager that attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
+* [9wm](https://unauthorised.org/dhog/9wm.html) - Window manager that attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
 * [awesome](https://awesomewm.org/) - Highly configurable window manager for X. Fast and extensible.
 * [Blackbox](https://github.com/bradleythughes/blackbox) - Lightweight window manager for the X window system, without library dependencies.
 Built using C++.
 * [bspwm](https://github.com/baskerville/bspwm) - Tiling window manager that represents windows as the leaves of a full binary tree.
 * [Compiz](https://launchpad.net/compiz) - OpenGL compositing window manager.
 It has a plug-in system to be changed at runtime.
-* [dwm](http://dwm.suckless.org/) - Dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
+* [dwm](https://dwm.suckless.org/) - Dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
 All of the layouts can be applied dynamically, optimising the environment for the application and task performed.
-* [Enlightenment](http://www.enlightenment.org/) - Window manager bundled with a whole suite of libraries to help you create beautiful user interfaces.
+* [Enlightenment](https://www.enlightenment.org/) - Window manager bundled with a whole suite of libraries to help you create beautiful user interfaces.
-* [Fluxbox](http://www.fluxbox.org/) - Window manager for X, lightweight and easy to handle but full of features to make an easy and fast desktop experience.
-Built using C++.
-* [FVWM](http://fvwm.org/) - ICCCM-compliant multiple virtual desktop window manager for X. Extremely powerful.
+* [FVWM](https://fvwm.org/) - ICCCM-compliant multiple virtual desktop window manager for X. Extremely powerful.
-* [i3](http://i3wm.org/) - Tiling window manager.
+* [i3](https://i3wm.org/) - Tiling window manager.
 BSD-licensed.
 Primarily targeted at advanced users and developers.
 * [IceWM](https://ice-wm.org/) - Window manager with the goal of being fast, simple, and not getting in the user's way.
-* [JWM](http://www.joewing.net/projects/jwm/) - Lightweight window manager for X11.
+* [JWM](https://www.joewing.net/projects/jwm/) - Lightweight window manager for X11.
 Good choice for older and/or less powerful systems, though perfectly capable of running on modern systems.
 Built using C.
 * [Matchbox](https://www.yoctoproject.org/software-item/matchbox/) - Environment for X running on non-desktop embedded platforms such as handhelds, set-top boxes, kiosks and anything else for which screen space, input mechanisms or system resources are limited.
 * [Mutter](https://download.gnome.org/sources/mutter/) - Window manager for X. Default window manager in GNOME 3.
-* [Openbox](http://openbox.org/wiki/Main_Page) - Highly configurable window manager with extensive standards support.
-* [ratpoison](http://www.nongnu.org/ratpoison/) - A simple window manager with no library dependencies, no graphics, and no decorations.
+* [ratpoison](https://www.nongnu.org/ratpoison/) - A simple window manager with no library dependencies, no graphics, and no decorations.
 Modeled after GNU Screen.
-* [Sawfish](http://sawfish.tuxfamily.org/) - Extensible window manager.
+* [Sawfish](https://sawfish.tuxfamily.org/) - Extensible window manager.
 Its aim is to manage windows in the most flexible and attractive manner possible.
 Built using Lisp-based scripting language.
-* [wmii](https://code.google.com/p/wmii/) - Small, scriptable window manager, with a 9P filesystem interface and an acme-like layout.
-* [xmonad](http://xmonad.org/) - Dynamically tiling X11 window manager.
+* [xmonad](https://xmonad.org/) - Dynamically tiling X11 window manager.
 Makes work easier by automating aligning and searching for windows.
 Built using Haskell.

 ## Applications